 Some MRI examinations may require that the patient receive an injection of gadolinium based contrast into the bloodstream.
 You will be asked if you have allergies, however Gadolinium based contrast agents used in MRI are very safe and do not contain iodine, making it less likely to cause an allergic reaction.

 You must advise us if you have kidney disease or diabetes and especially if you are undergoing renal dialysis.
 These conditions may prevent you from having the contrast agent.

 During the Procedure

 The Radiographer, one of our staff trained in operating the MRI, will position you on a special bed.
 Your head will be placed in a padded headrest or on a pillow.
 The bed will then slide into the scanner.
 You will be able to communicate with the Radiographer throughout the examination via a two-way intercom.
 While the machine is taking the pictures you will hear loud thumping noises coming from the scanner.
 Earplugs or headphones will be provided to reduce any discomfort.
-You are welcome to bring your own music CD with you should you wish to.
-However please be aware that depending on what type of scan you are having it may not always be possible for you to listen to music.

 During this time you need to stay quite still and breathe normally.
 If you do feel the need to move or cough, let the Radiographer know.
 Following these directions will produce the best possible images.
 The whole procedure will usually be repeated several times, and the actual exam usually takes 30-45 minutes.
 Please note that these are lengthy procedures and you could be in the department for longer than expected.